cdktf/cdktf-provider-googlebeta/docs/googleComputeInstanceFromTemplate.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.27.0/docs/resources/google_compute_instance_from_template#id GoogleComputeInstanceFromTemplate#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.28.0/docs/resources/google_compute_instance_from_template#id GoogleComputeInstanceFromTemplate#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `instanceEncryptionKey`<sup>Optional</sup> <a name="instanceEncryptionKey" id="@cdktf/provider-google-beta.googleComputeInstanceFromTemplate.GoogleComputeInstanceFromTemplate.Initializer.parameter.instanceEncryptionKey"></a>

+- *Type:* <a href="#@cdktf/provider-google-beta.googleComputeInstanceFromTemplate.GoogleComputeInstanceFromTemplateInstanceEncryptionKey">GoogleComputeInstanceFromTemplateInstanceEncryptionKey</a>

+instance_encryption_key block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.28.0/docs/resources/google_compute_instance_from_template#instance_encryption_key GoogleComputeInstanceFromTemplate#instance_encryption_key}

 ---